NullVoxPopuli/emberconf-2023-resources/resources/pages/intro/index.md

 But there are a lot of factors when it comes to QR code scanning

-Unfortunately, some links are too long for the QRCode component  I'm using to generate QR Codes, so for those situations I've added video.
+Unfortunately, some links are too long for the QRCode component I'm using.

+But almost everything has QR Codes.

  --- depending on the spread in the room ----

-... and since we all just got back from lunch, some of ya'll may be a little sleepy while digesting.
+... and since we all just got back from lunch, some of ya'll may have food-induced sleepiness.

 ... and since some QR codes may be hard to scan from the back of the room (like the one in the video here)